dxwc/vidlist/README.md

 **Want to start with my recommended list of channels ?**

 1. Save [this file](https://raw.githubusercontent.com/dxwc/subscribe/files/subscriptions.json) somewhere on your computer.
-2. Run `sub --import /location/to/subscriptions.json`
+2. Run: `sub --import /location/to/subscriptions.json`

 # Features